kgwinnup/st/README.md

 `st` is a small tool for doing data science work at the command line.
 I spend a great deal of my time ssh'ing into various servers and often need to calculate simple statistics.
 Additionally, machine learning, at least exploration, can benefit from more command line tooling.

+Largely, this is built off of my workflow, but I've tried to make it as useful generally as possible.

-One core goal with this project is to try and adher to the Unix philosophy with regard to text files and piping data around.
+One core goal with this project is to try and adhere to the Unix philosophy with regard to text files and piping data around.
 Additionally, we want to do those things quickly which is one of the reasons Rust is the language chosen for this project.